 Morning, SoulShiners!
-I've said it before and I'll say it again.....with Halloween just around the corner, the inevitable house full of candy is about to begin.
-This week marks the beginning of sugar season, in my eyes, and my time to reaffirm my desire to not get completely addicted to the white stuff, fall off the rails, and end up a tired, cranky, and overweight woman on Jan.
+With Halloween just around the corner, the inevitable house full of candy is about to begin.
+This week marks the beginning of sugar season, in my eyes, and my time to reaffirm my desire to not get completely addicted to the white stuff, fall off the rails, and end up a tired, cranky, and overweight Mama on Jan.
 1.

 Sure, some treats here and there are fine.
 But just remember that sugar is one of the most toxic and damaging substances we consume.
 It's also one of the most addictive.
 Most of today's chronic illnesses could be avoided or significantly improved by reducing sugar in our diets.